-The WRTA has designated the following individual as its DBE Liaison Officer (DBELO): Nicholas Burnham, Grants and Compliance Manager, WRTA, 60 Foster Street, Worcester, MA 01608, 508-453-3401
+The WRTA has designated the following individual as its DBE Liaison Officer (DBELO): Dinusha Perera, Grants and Procurement Manager, WRTA, 60 Foster Street, Worcester, MA 01608, 508-453-3414.

 In that capacity, the DBELO is responsible for implementing all aspects of the DBE program and ensuring that WRTA complies with all provisions of 49 CFR §26.
 The DBELO has direct, independent access to the Administrator concerning DBE program matters.
-See Attachment (C) Organization Chart.
+See Attachment (D) Organization Chart.

 The DBELO is responsible for developing, implementing and monitoring the DBE program, in coordination with other appropriate officials.
-The DBELO has a staff of (2) to assist in the administration of the program.
+The DBELO has staff assistance in the administration of the program.
 Example responsibilities include the following:

 - 1. Gather and reports statistical data and other information as required by DOT. - 2.
 Reviews third party contracts and purchase orders for compliance with this program. - 3.
-Works with all departments, contractors and sub-recipients to set overall goals. - 4.
-Ensures that bid notices and requests for proposals are available to DBE's in a timely manner.
+Works with all departments, contractors and sub-recipients to set overall goals.

-- Identifies contracts and procurements so that DBE goals are included in solicitations (both raceneutral methods and contract specific goals attainment) and identifies ways to improve progress. - 6.
+- 4. Ensures that bid notices and requests for proposals are available to DBE's in a timely manner. - 5.
+Identifies contracts and procurements so that DBE goals are included in solicitations (both race-neutral methods and contract specific goals attainment) and identifies ways to improve progress. - 6.
 Analyzes WRTA's progress toward attainment and identifies ways to improve progress. - 7.
 Advises the Administrator and the WRTA Advisory Board on DBE matters and achievement. - 8.
 Provides DBEs with information and assistance in preparing bids, obtaining bonding and insurance. - 9.
 Participates in DBE training seminars. - 10.
 Provides outreach to DBEs and community organizations to advise them of opportunities. - 11.
 Maintains the WRTA updated directory of certified DBEs.